baallan/distribution/README.md

+**As of August, 2020 this site has been moved and reorganized to https://github.com/ovis-hpc/distribution/ ** This site will continue as baallan's development repo for work to be eventually published at ovis-hpc.

 As of Dec 2018, there are several planned platforms, organized by directory.
 See below for instructions on package construction.

 ## Platforms with binary packaging